 There is also another beach apparently also named Tanjung Rhu few kilometers south and I also liked walking on that beach.

 Pantai Cenang is the most touristic area of the island with also a very long beach by the same name.
 The beach is beautiful and has an amazing sunset, but it also has too many water scooter renters for my taste which made it feel very touristic.
 The main street behind the beach is perfect place for scoring cheap souvenirs and the beach also offers plenty of restaurants.
+And yes, the sunsets at Pantai Cenang are definitely stunning!

 Day trip to Koh Lipe, Thailand